-This work has particular relevance to SMBH binaries in galactic nuclei where ULDM-enhanced drag might alleviate the final parsec problem and modify the gravitational-wave signals~\cite{koo2024, boey2025,Tiruvaskar:2025hxl}.
-Our findings show backreaction-driven resonances could qualitatively prolong orbital evolution even though the mean trend is dissipative in stone skipping scenarios.
-However, full dynamical simulations suggest that stone skipping is not effective in scenarios where the black hole mass is a significant fraction ($\gtrsim 10\%)$ of the soliton mass \cite{wang2022}.
-Consequently, this is mainly relevant to smaller halos which tend to have proportionately smaller SMBH:soliton mass rations \cite{NANOGrav:2023gor}.
-A pulsar timing stochastic background is likely to be dominated by the largest halos so any observational consequences of stone skipping, in terms of merger rates and associated gravitational wave production, is likely of more relevance to LISA~\cite{duque2024}.
+This work has particular relevance to SMBH binaries in galactic nuclei where ULDM-enhanced drag might alleviate the final parsec problem and modify gravitational-wave signals~\cite{koo2024, boey2025,Tiruvaskar:2025hxl}.
+Our findings show that backreaction-driven resonances can qualitatively prolong orbital evolution even when the mean trend is dissipative.
+However, full dynamical simulations suggest that stone skipping is not effective in scenarios where the black hole mass is a significant fraction ($\gtrsim 10\%)$ of the soliton mass~\cite{wang2022}.
+Consequently, this mechanism is most relevant to smaller halos, which tend to have proportionately smaller SMBH:soliton mass ratios~\cite{NANOGrav:2023gor}.
+A pulsar-timing stochastic background is likely to be dominated by the largest halos, so any observational consequences of stone skipping for merger rates and associated gravitational-wave production are likely more relevant to LISA~\cite{duque2024}.
 Conversely, equal-mass binaries do not stone skip in the idealized unperturbed-soliton initial conditions studied here, although an externally seeded dipole can change that conclusion.

 Several directions follow naturally.
-A first priority is to embed the soliton in a more realistic galactic environment by incorporating an outer halo, potentially using efficient wave-halo construction methods~\cite{yavetz2022}, and assessing the impact of ambient ULDM granule fluctuations and relaxation processes~\cite{baror2019, hui2017} on any dipole excitation of the soliton.
+A first priority is to embed the soliton in a more realistic galactic environment by incorporating an outer halo, potentially using efficient wave-halo construction methods~\cite{yavetz2022}, and assessing the impact of ambient ULDM granule fluctuations, relaxation processes, and external tidal perturbations~\cite{baror2019, hui2017, widmark2024} on any dipole excitation of the soliton.
 Second, the resonance model should be generalized to eccentric or inclined orbits and multi-body configurations.
-Third, given that unequal-mass binaries or mergers could excite a dipole term it will be valuable to delineate the parameter space in which soliton-driven resonance works against a drag-driven inspiral.
-Fourth, one could generalize this work to models with a mixture of cold and ultralight dark matter \cite{Schwabe:2020eac} and multi-component ULDM models \cite{Tellez-Tovar:2021mge,Guo:2020tla,Amin:2022pzv,Gosenca:2023yjc}.
-Finally, we did not describe the original excitation of the dipole (and other) modes by the orbiting black hole(s) within perturbation theory -- a full treatment of this would be both interesting and useful.
+Third, because unequal-mass binaries or mergers could excite a dipole term, it will be valuable to delineate the parameter space in which soliton-driven resonance works against a drag-driven inspiral.
+Fourth, this work can be generalized to mixed cold-plus-ultralight dark matter~\cite{Schwabe:2020eac} and multi-component ULDM models~\cite{Tellez-Tovar:2021mge,Guo:2020tla,Amin:2022pzv,Gosenca:2023yjc}.
+Finally, the original excitation of the dipole and other modes by orbiting black holes has not been described within perturbation theory; a full treatment of this excitation process would be useful.